Doug Camilli: Career

-Camilli caught the third of Sandy Koufax's four career no-hitters on June 4, 1964.
+He caught the third of Sandy Koufax's four career no-hitters on June 4, 1964.
 Koufax faced the minimum 27 batters.
-He allowed only one baserunner, just missing out on a perfect game, and struck out 12 while beating the Phillies, 3–0, at Connie Mack Stadium.
+Koufax allowed only one baserunner, just missing out on a perfect game, and struck out 12 while beating the Phillies, 3–0, at Connie Mack Stadium.
 On November 30, 1964, Camilli's contract was sold to the Washington Senators.